dalisoft/dalisoft/README.md

 - 🤝 I’m looking for help with **AI learning**

-- 👨‍💻 All of my projects are available at [dalisoft.uz](https://dalisoft.uz)
+- 👨‍💻 All of my public and open-source projects are available at my GitHub [profile](https://github.com/dalisoft)

 - 💬 Ask me about **react, tween, nodejs, nanoexpress**